-The circumstances in the present appeals are entirely different from those in Group Health.
-Here, taxpayers are not FEHBA carriers that receive payments from the FEHB Fund; therefore, the FEHBA preemption provision does not apply to them.
-The taxpayers' assertion on appeal is based on an economic pass-through theory.
-The taxpayers assert that the imposition of Washington's B&O tax on its gross receipts from FEHBA insurance carriers is a tax imposed indirectly on the FEHBA carrier's receipts from the FEHB Fund because the taxpayers may pass along their tax costs to the carriers in setting the charges for their services.
+The factual circumstances in the present appeals are entirely different from those in Group Health Cooperative v.
+City Seattle, 146 Wn.
+App.
+80, 189 P.3d 216 (2008).
+Taxpayer does not provide services based on group affiliation and has no members.
+Taxpayer is not an FEHBA carrier that receives payments from the FEHB Fund; therefore, the FEHBA preemption provision does not apply to it.
+The taxpayer's assertion on appeal is based on an economic pass-through theory.
+The taxpayer asserts that the imposition of Washington's B&O tax on its gross receipts from FEHBA insurance carriers is a tax imposed indirectly on the FEHBA carrier's receipts from the FEHB Fund.
 Arguments based on similar economic pass-through theories were made by the federal government in United States v.
 West Virginia, 339 F.3d 212 (4th Cir.
 1995), and more recently by a medical products retailer in Mobility Medical, Inc. v.
-Mississippi Dep't of Revenue, No. 2011-CA-01780-SCT, 2013 WL 246684 (Miss.
-Sup.
-Ct., June 6, 2013).
+Mississippi Dep't of Revenue, 119 S. 3d 1002 (2013), cert. denied, 134 S.Ct.
+1541 (2014), 188 L. Ed.
+2d 557.
 The courts in both cases held that taxing the gross income of a business that receives payments from a FEHBA carrier was not an indirect imposition of a tax on a FEHBA carrier with respect to payments from the FEHB Fund.
-West Virginia, 339 F.3d at 218-219; Mobility Medical, 2013 WL 246684, at 2.
+West Virginia, 339 F.3d at 218-219; Mobility Medical, 119 S. 2d 1002 (2013), cert. denied, 134 S. Ct.
+154 (2014), 188 L. Ed.
+2d 557.

 In West Virginia, the Fourth Circuit held that even though health care providers could pass the economic costs of a gross receipts tax to an insurance carrier, that potential choice by the providers did not constitute a prohibited imposition of an indirect tax on the insurance carrier.
 West Virginia, 339 F.3d at 218-219.
-The court stated that the legal incidents of the state gross receipts tax fell on the providers alone and a possible economic pass-through of costs to FEHBA carriers does not equate to the indirect imposition of a tax.
+The court stated that the legal [incidence] of the state gross receipts tax fell on the providers alone and a possible economic pass-through of costs to FEHBA carriers does not equate to the indirect imposition of a tax.
 Id.
 In further support of its holding, the court relied on the Supreme Court's rejection of economic pass-through theories in determining what constitutes indirect taxation in the analogous constitutional field of preemption of state taxation of the federal government.
 Id. at 216 (citing United States v.
 Fresno, 429 U.S. 452, 459, 97 S.Ct.
 699, 50 L.Ed.2d 683 (1977) (state's tax of federal employees' housing benefit, though passing an economic burden through to the federal government by lowering the effective pay rate of its employees, was not a prohibited tax on the federal government because the tax equally applied to other similarly situated constituents of the state)).
-The West Virginia court
+The West Virginia court determined that the rule espoused by the Fresno Court should also apply to the FEHBA preemption provision because of the similarities between the prohibitions: